 Turn the heat to 150°F (66°C).
 Turn on the water if your still has a condenser.
 You can use a basic garden hose with a slow trickle of cool water.
 Then, turn the heat up to your still until you begin seeing alcohol being produced.
 When the temperature reaches around 190°F (87°C), you should start getting the first drips of alcohol from the still.

 Time the drips.
 If you see the alcohol is dripping 3-5 drips per second, turn the heat down.
 At this point, it’s crucial to keep the heat intensity at medium.
 You need to provide just the right amount of heat to keep the wash within a consistent temperature throughout the entire process.

 Prepare the mason jars for collecting the distillate.
 As you will only be collecting a few drops of distillate per second, the entire process will take hours.

-The process is almost over, but the most important part is just beginning.
-Every distiller needs to understand and identify the different parts of moonshine to know which is safe and which is not.
+The process is almost over, but the most important part is just the beginning.
+Every distiller needs to understand and identify the different parts of moonshine to know which is safe and not.

 You will need to discard the first 5% of the moonshine dripping from your still.
 This portion is known as the foreshots.
-This contains methanol which is a substance known to cause blindness and shouldn’t be consumed.
+This contains methanol, which is a substance known to cause blindness and shouldn’t be consumed.
 It can also be potentially lethal.
-The recommendation is collecting and discarding foreshots of at least 4 ounces for every 5 gallons that you're distilling.
+The recommendation is to collect and discard foreshots of at least 4 ounces for every 5 gallons you’re distilling.

-The heads shouldn’t be consumed either.
+It would be best if you don't consume the heads either.
 It may not cause blindness, but it can leave you feeling queasy the next day.
 There’s no reason to risk it by consuming this portion when the next one is the finished product that you’ve been waiting for.

 It’s called the hearts.
 It’s the next 30% produced by the still following the heads.
 The sweet aroma will immediately tell you that you’re in the right stage to collect drips for consumption.